-- the project is located in the western 41 counties of North Carolina, to include nonfederal aid North Carolina Department of Transportation (NCDOT) projects, OR; - the project is located in the 59 eastern counties of North Carolina, and is a non-NCDOT project.
+• the project is located in the western 41 counties of North Carolina, to include non-federal aid North Carolina Department of Transportation (NCDOT) projects, OR;

+• the project is located in the 59 eastern counties of North Carolina, and is a non-NCDOT project.

-\Generally, if a project is located on private property or on non-federal land, and the project is not being funded by a federal entity, the Corps will be the lead federal agency due to the requirement to obtain Department of the Army authorization to impact waters of the United States.
-If the project is located on federal land, contact the Corps to determine the lead federal agency.
+\Generally, if a project is located on private property or on non-federal land, and the project is not being funded by a federal entity, the Corps will be the lead federal agency due to the requirement to obtain Department of the Army authorization to impact waters of the U.S. If the project is located on federal land, contact the Corps to determine the lead federal agency.

-(1) A permittee using a NWP must check to see if their project is located in the range of the NLEB by using the following website:
+(1) A permittee using a Nationwide Permit (NWP) or a Regional General Permit (RGP) must check to see if their project is located in the range of the NLEB by using the following website: